List the possible rational zeros of the following equation using ... | Channels for Pearson+

 4PRACTICE PROBLEM

 List the possible rational zeros of the following equation using Rational Zero Theorem.
 Then, use synthetic division to find an actual zero.
-Find the remaining zeros using the quotient from division: 9x3 + 27x2 - 40x - 16 = 0
+Find the remaining zeros using the quotient from division: x3 - 3x2 - 5x - 1 = 0

 List the possible rational zeros of the following equation using Rational Zero Theorem.
 Then, use synthetic division to find an actual zero.
-Find the remaining zeros using the quotient from division: 9x3 + 27x2 - 40x - 16 = 0
+Find the remaining zeros using the quotient from division: x3 - 3x2 - 5x - 1 = 0

 ANSWERS OPTIONS